-The calculation specified above is the result of a farmer's business which is calculated based on the total value of money actually issued by the farmer to finance his paddy planting activities.
-This activity is as stated by Barokah et.al (2014) and Soetriono & Suwandari (2016) as a calculation of all costs that must be incurred in the process of obtaining income.
-That is, the previous costs incurred as an accumulation of future calculations when the harvest comes.
-The calculation process is quantified as costs with a fixed amount, namely as calculations based on the determination of previous calculations.
-Calculations like this are also stated in the research results of Kumar et.al (2020), Mulyani et.al (2020), Mulawarman (2020), Anwar & Firmansyah (2020) and Badu et.al (2021) that farmers have calculated profits as income based on previous harvest activity.
-Based on these conditions, it shows that the activity of spending planting costs is a component of upfront costs that can be calculated.
-Settings based on previous growing season records.
-This cost calculation is again calculated with harvest yields as income, but added to the seasonal factor as unpredictable costs.
-The process of determining this fee becomes a cost that is regulated by farmers as the formulation of the Farmer's Exchange Rate (FER) for the costs paid (Ib) with the price received (It) added to the season factor as a determinant of the equation results.
+Based on these conditions, the activity of spending planting costs is a component of upfront costs that can be calculated.
+Settings are based on previous growing season records.
+This cost calculation is re-calculated with harvest yields as income but added to the seasonal factor as unpredictable costs.
+The process of determining this fee becomes a cost that farmers regulate as the formulation of the Farmer's Exchange Rate (FER) for the costs paid (Ib) with the price received (It) added to the season factor as a determinant of the equation results.